 - Contains two of the following character types: letters, digits, and non-alphanumeric characters, such as a dollar sign or an exclamation point.

 - Doesn’t involve the user’s username or the word “password.”

-System administrators can follow these steps to enable a strong password:
+System administrators can follow these steps:

-- Then, click Save to save your selection.
+- Click Save to save your selection.

 Any new users invited to BigTime after the strong password policy is enabled will be prompted to create a strong password.
-Current BigTime employees aren't required to make a strong password after this policy is enabled.
-However, there are two ways a current user's password can be reset.

 - The system administrators can reset the user’s password.
 Click here to learn how.

 In both instances, BigTime will prompt the user to create a strong password.

 TIP: A firm owner of multiple companies can designate which companies require a strong password.